geodynamics/aspect/doc/sphinx/parameters/Postprocess.md

 &lsquo;core statistics&rsquo;: A postprocessor that computes some statistics about the core evolution.
 (Working only with dynamic core boundary temperature plugin)

 &lsquo;depth average&rsquo;: A postprocessor that computes depth averaged quantities and writes them into a file <depth_average.ext> in the output directory, where the extension of the file is determined by the output format you select.
-In addition to the output format, a number of other parameters also influence this postprocessor, and they can be set in the section \texttt{Postprocess/Depth average} in the input file.
+In addition to the output format, a number of other parameters also influence this postprocessor, and they can be set in the section `Postprocess/Depth average` in the input file.

 In the output files, the $x$-value of each data point corresponds to the depth, whereas the $y$-value corresponds to the simulation time.
 The time is provided in seconds or, if the global &ldquo;Use years in output instead of seconds&rdquo; parameter is set, in years.